 Before:

-The half bathroom at the back of the studio used to be a storage room at the back of the garage.
-It was dark with a really low ceiling, and this area housed the huge furnace.
 Since this bathroom is connected to my studio, I thought this would be a good place to use a little more color and pattern than I normally would in the main part of the house.
-So the new bathroom features a hand painted wall design that I painted in a rainbow of colors, as well as a custom vanity that I built to house a full-sized kitchen sink.
+So the first iteration of the bathroom featured a hand painted wall design that I painted in a rainbow of colors, as well as a custom vanity that I built to house a full-sized kitchen sink.
 I figured a studio bathroom sink would be used for way more than just washing hands, so I wanted to be prepared.

 Master Bathroom (Originally the Master Bedroom)